Neural Fields for Highly Accelerated 2D Cine Phase Contrast MRI

 Neural fields' smoothing is beneficial to gain time coherence of the scene.
 However, in contrast to voxel-based representations, these can struggle to capture fine details.
 Additionally, the chosen architecture, optimization process and the non-convex landscape of the neural field's loss do not ensure capturing all the details in the final images.
-This is briefly illustrated in section \ref{sec:embedding}, where the neural field does not directly fit the desired image.
+This is briefly illustrated in Section \ref{sec:embedding}, where neural field with several architectures do not directly fit the desired image.
 We therefore propose a postprocessing step, where a voxelated solution is obtained by solving a variational problem regularized towards the neural field solution to incorporate time regularity.
 The goal is to obtain the best from both worlds: sharp edges from the discrete solution and time regularity from the neural field.
 The problem is formulated independently for both echoes as follows:

 with $\theta^*$ denoting the weights obtained from the optimization of \eqref{eq:variational problem neural field}, and $\lambda_{\text{Hyb}}\geq 0$ is a regularization parameter weighting the influence of the neural field.
+This formulation can be interpreted as a Tikhonov-type regularization around the neural field solution, with $\lambda_{\text{Hyb}}$ controlling a continuous interpolation between the neural field estimate and the voxel-based SWS reconstruction.
 The loss is convex and smooth in $u$ and can be solved with conjugate gradient iterations.
-See section \ref{sec:hybrid} for details.
+See Section \ref{sec:hybrid} for details.